[[phrase-matching]] === Phrase Matching

 would not match any of our documents, because no document contains the word

-immediately followed by fox
+quick immediately followed by fox.

 [TIP]